dinglefdangle/haveagradetime/README.md

 # haveagradetime
-An app that webscrapers MDCPS gradebook grades using selenium.
+A Kivy app that webscrapes MDCPS gradebook grades using Selenium.